Mitigating optimistic bias in entropic risk estimation and optimization: Numerical Experiments

 All experiments described in the following sections were conducted in Python.
 The MOSEK 10.1 solver was used to solve exponential cone programs, while the entropic risk matching was performed on a GPU using the POT library \citep{Flamary_Courty_2021}.

-\subsubsection{Case with mild correlation}
+\subsection{Case with mild correlation}

 In the first experiment, we examine the effect of sample size on the out-of-sample risk observed by the insurer.
-In the base scenario, all households have a common Gamma-distributed marginal loss distribution, $\Gamma(10, 0.45)$, with a correlation coefficient $r = 0.5$.
+In the base scenario, all households have a common Gamma-distributed marginal loss distribution, $\Gamma(\kappa,\theta)=\Gamma(10,0.45)$ (in thousands of dollars), with a correlation coefficient $r = 0.5$ implying a mean loss of about 4.5K on a 100K property, and a coefficient of variation $\text{CV}=1/\sqrt{\kappa}=0.32$ which is a low-dispersion baseline to represent a mild-loss regime \citep{NRCan_FFDEG_2025_web} for pluvial flood losses compared to coastal floods \citep{nelson2025pluvial}.
 This configuration allows us to focus on the effects of sample size $N$ and correlation coefficient $r$ on the insurer’s decisions, controlling for variability from differing marginal distributions.
 Similar insights hold for cases with heterogeneous marginal distributions among households, discussed in Appendix~\ref{append:diff_marginal}.
 The results are summarized in Figures~\ref{fig:combined_N}-\ref{fig:premium_with_N_house}.
 Figure~\ref{fig:risk_with_N} shows that both \model{BS-Match} and \model{BS-EVT} consistently outperform \model{CV} and \model{SAA} across different sample sizes, while achieving an out-of-sample entropic risk similar to the oracle-based calibration.
 This can be explained by looking at the ambiguity radius $\epsilon^*$ chosen by each method.
 In Figure~\ref{fig:radius_with_N}, we observe that \model{CV} typically chooses $\epsilon^*$ values that are significantly lower than the optimal choice, while the \model{BS-Match} and \model{BS-EVT} choices are closer to optimal.
-This discrepancy results from \model{CV}'s estimation procedure, which underestimates the true entropic risk for each $\epsilon$ (as discussed in Section~\ref{sec:bias_correct}), leading to select an overly optimistic $\epsilon^*$ in step \ref{alg:step:opt_radius} of Algorithm~\ref{alg:radiustune}.
-This can be seen in Figure \ref{fig:est_risk_with_eps_1000} where we plot the variation in the entropic risk estimator with the radius $\epsilon$ for each model with $N=1000$ (similar plots are obtained in Appendix \ref{append:sec:estimate_out} for $N\in \{500, 5000, 10000\}$).
+This discrepancy results from \model{CV}'s estimation procedure, which underestimates the true entropic risk for each $\epsilon$ (as discussed in Section~\ref{sec:dro}), leading to selecting an overly optimistic $\epsilon^*$ in step \ref{alg:step:opt_radius} in Algorithm~\ref{alg:radiustune}.
+This can be seen in Figure \ref{fig:est_risk_with_eps_1000} where we plot the variation in the estimate of the out-of-sample entropic risk with the radius $\epsilon$ for each model with $N=1000$ (similar plots are obtained in Appendix \ref{append:sec:estimate_out} for $N\in \{500, 5000, 10000\}$).
 In contrast, \model{BS-Match} and \model{BS-EVT} better estimate the trend in the variation of true entropic risk with $\epsilon$, thus making a more informed choice for $\epsilon^*$.